exercism/research_experiment_1/exercises/elm-2-a/README.md

 ## Instructions

 Your task is to extend existing code with new functionality.
 The code you'll be working with has a function named `aggregateScorers`.
-This function takes a list of scorers for a football game, and aggregates any duplicates
+This function takes a list of scorers for a football game, and aggregates any duplicates.

 For example: